Ligaments of the Knee Joint

 Anterior Cruciate Ligament (ACL):

 It lies within the Knee Joint and is about 4 cm long, binding the Tibia to the Femur.
-The ACL prevents forward slipping of the Tibia on the Femur and stops hyperextension of the Knee.
+The Anterior Cruciate Ligament prevents forward slipping of the Tibia on the Femur and stops hyperextension of the Knee.

 Posterior Cruciate Ligament (PCL):